sashafklein/redux-request-manager/README.md

 ### findLogFromAction(action, specifiedEnd)

 Like `findLog`, but takes an action and action ending (ie `_REQUEST` or `_SUCCESS`), and finds the log for that event for that action.

+### pathToLogFromAction(action)

+Given an action, returns the path to its timestamp in the `window.actionLogs` object.
+Takes synchronous actions, returning async actions, or emitting asyncActions (with an array of objects defining `type`).
+In this last case, it returns the path to the 'REQUEST' timestamp.

 ## Separate imports